 A Giant Peach

 Although not as juicy as a normal Georgia peach, this 800-pound monster is still impressive.
-The peach has been dropped in Atlanta on New Years Eve since 1989 and the event always includes a full day of festivities.
+The peach has been dropped in Atlanta on NYE since 1989 and the event always includes a full day of festivities.
 Underground Atlanta offers 16 hours of excitement and starts the day with carnival rides, live music, street performers, and other festival fun.
-The day ends when the giant peach descends the 138-foot tower and the New Year officially commences along with fireworks.
+The day ends when the giant peach descends the 138-foot tower and the celebration officially commences along with fireworks.

 A Glowing Sled

-Duncannon, Pennsylvania is all about fun when it comes to their New Years Eve drop tradition, with a giant 10-foot sled instead of a ball.
-In Germany, it is common to wish someone a "Guten Rutsch", or a "good slide" into the New Year, and this gigantic sled is certainly big enough.
+Duncannon, Pennsylvania is all about fun when it comes to their drop tradition, with a giant 10-foot sled instead of a ball.
+In Germany, it is common to wish someone a "Guten Rutsch", or a "good slide", and this gigantic sled is certainly big enough.
 Perhaps the people of Duncannon are hoping to wish the same.

 A Giant Peep

 In Bethlehem, PA, Peeps, the signature marshmallow treats, receive recognition on more than just Easter.
 In fact, an entire festival is named after the cute little candies.
 Peepfest takes place in late December and includes a 5k race, live music, and other festivities.
 People wear Peep hats and Peep costumes resembling the squishy snacks.
 The festival ends at the start of the fresh year with the dropping of an 85-pound artificial Peep, while everyone chants, "Drop that Peep!"